orb/pygments-json/README.rst

 Pygments_ is a syntax highlighting tool that supports a wide range of languages and data formats.
 However, pygments does not provide a JSON highlighter.
-JSON can, of course, be parsed by the Javascript lexer, but the resulting output looks very plain and really provides almost no value over non-highlighted text.
+JSON can, of course, be parsed by the Javascript lexer, but the resulting output looks very plain and provides limited value over non-highlighted text.

 pygments-json_ attempts to provide more interesting syntax highlighting which correctly distinguishes between attribute names and values.
 I'm new to pygments and to python packaging, so please don't hesitate to tell me if I've done something wrong or if the JSON parsing doesn't quite work for you.

+The pygments-json JSONLexer has been submitted to the Pygments project for inclusion in an upcoming release.

 Install
 --------

-Until I learn a bit more about python packaging, I'm not going to create a PyPI_ project for this.
-And perhaps by the time I do figure out how to do that, the JSON lexer will be included in pygments.
-In the meantime, installation is straightforward.
-I use pip_, which will allow you to install pygments-json directly from github:

-  $ pip install -e git+https://github.com/orb/pygments-json.git#egg=pygments-json
+  $ pip install pygments-json

 Usage
 -------